chrisrolling27/spaceNote/spacenote/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+todo:
+space note - general instruction at spacenote.domain spacenote.domain.red_lion_salad where you can post something SQL need to figure out routing and the construction of space the homepage will take you to a space. that basically becomes yours. lives for a while...i dont know. everything just writes to a database.

+your space may live for a few days, I dont know. you may be able to edit, but you can definitely post to this thing

+maybe a protected space option too